 This speed test will tell you how fast you can download and upload data from the internet, and how much latency you have to your closest server.
 It also gives a broad indication of something commonly called jitter.
 The results will look like this:

-Please run this test to see if your network suitable for Cradle.
+Please run this test to see if your network is suitable for Cradle.

 It's probably best to talk to us.
-If the results of the top test show good results, it's likely that your router isn't fit for purpose for VoIP or many other business requirements.
+If the results of the top test show good results, but the bottom don't, it's likely that your router isn't fit for purpose for VoIP or many other business requirements.
 We can help you with configuration or alternative network setup.

-Check out our page on advanced network setup to ensure the best quality calls using Cradle.
+Check out our page on advanced network setup to ensure you have the best quality calls using Cradle.